nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/collections/README.md

 ## Java Exercises (Maps)

-**[MorseCode]** Write a static method accepting a String, converting it to lowercase, and returning its [Morse](https://en.wikipedia.org/wiki/Morse_code) translation.
+**[MorseCode.java]** Write a static method accepting a String, converting it to lowercase, and returning its [Morse](https://en.wikipedia.org/wiki/Morse_code) translation.
 The 26 lowercase letters of the english alphabet have to be supported.

 You have to use a ```Map<Characher, String>``` as a conversion table (dot='.', dash='_').
 If the input String contains characters not supported by the conversion table, IllegalArgumentException have to be thrown.